Joseph-dias/CCMROKU/README.txt

 DESCPANEL
 ---------

-This panel holds a label inside of a rectangle (on the left side of the homescene).
+This panel holds a label inside of a rectangle (on the right side of the homescene).
 The text is dynamically changed from the HomeScene.
 It can be changed there by the developer.